ni/nimi-python/docs/nifgen/attributes.rst

 .. py:attribute:: osp_fir_filter_root_raised_cosine_alpha

     Alpha value to use when calculating the pulse-shaping FIR filter  coefficients.
-This attribute is used only when the NIFGEN_ATTR_OSP_FIR_FILTER_TYPE  attribute is set to NIFGEN_VAL_OSP_ROOT_RAISED_COSINE.
+This attribute is used only when the :py:data:`nifgen.Session.osp_fir_filter_type`  attribute is set to :py:data:`~nifgen.FilterType.ROOT_RAISED_COSINE`.

     The following table lists the characteristics of this property.